Billy McKinney Preview, Player Props: Yankees vs. Red Sox

 Billy McKinney At The Plate

-- McKinney is hitting .221 with three doubles, a triple, six home runs and 16 walks.
+- McKinney has three doubles, a triple, six home runs and 16 walks while hitting .224.

-- In 13.3% of his games this season, he has gone deep, and 4.3% of his trips to the plate.
+- In 13.0% of his games this season, he has hit a long ball, and 4.2% of his trips to the plate.

-- McKinney has driven in a run in 10 games this year (22.2%), including two games with multiple runs batted in.
+- In 10 games this season (21.7%), McKinney has picked up an RBI, including two games with multiple runs batted in.

-- In 17 of 45 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 17 times this season (37.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.